aydm32/stm32f103-bare-metal/README.md

 # STM32F103C8T6 Bare-Metal Peripheral Library

   A from-scratch peripheral driver library for the STM32F103C8T6 (Blue Pill), written in C without HAL, CubeMX, or any vendor abstraction layer.
-This library is developed to build a solid bare-metal firmware foundation for embedded systems projects — starting with RF communication modules and eventually targeting flight controller hardware.
-Written entirely from reference manuals without vendor abstractions.

-## Philosophy

   Most STM32 tutorials rely on ST's HAL or CubeMX-generated code.
 This library goes directly to the registers — every peripheral is configured by reading the reference manual and writing to memory-mapped I/O manually.
 This approach gives full control over timing, interrupt behavior, and memory layout, which is